Colorado Springs, Colorado: Paragliding

 The United States Hang Gliding and Paragliding Association (USHPA) is based out of Colorado Springs.

 Pikes Peak International Hill Climb

 The Pikes Peak International Hill Climb (PPIHC), also known as The Race to the Clouds, is an annual invitational automobile and motorcycle hill climb to the summit of Pikes Peak, every year on the last Sunday of June.
-The highway wasn't completely paved until 2011.
+The highway was not completely paved until 2011.